What is electromyography?

 and forceful contraction.
 Muscle tissue does not normally make electrical signals

 during rest.
-When an electrode is inserted, a brief period of activity can be seen,
+When an electrode is put in, a brief period of activity can be seen.

-but after that, no signal should be present.
+But after that, there should be no signal.

-After all of the electrodes have been inserted, you may be asked to contract your
+After the electrode is put in, you may be asked to contract your muscle, such as by

 A healthy muscle will show no electrical activity (no signs of action potential) during

-rest, only when it contracts.
-However, if your muscle is damaged or has lost input
+rest.
+It will only show it when it contracts.
+But if your muscle is damaged or has

-An abnormal EMG result may be a sign of a variety of muscle or nerve disorders, including:
+An abnormal EMG result may be a sign of a muscle or nerve disorder, such as:

-- Polymyositis (an inflammatory muscle disease that causes decreased muscle power)
+Polymyositis.
+This is an inflammatory muscle disease that causes decreased muscle

-- Myasthenia gravis (a genetic or immune disorder that occurs at the point where the
+Myasthenia gravis.
+This is a genetic or immune disorder that occurs at the point where

-A related test that may be done is a nerve conduction velocity (NCV) test.
-This is
+A related test that is often done is a nerve conduction velocity (NCV).
+It's also

-also

 called a nerve conduction study (NCS).
-NCV is a measurement of the speed of conduction of an
+NCV measures the speed of conduction of an

 electrical impulse through a nerve.
-NCV can determine nerve damage and destruction,
+NCV can determine if your nerves are damaged.

-and is often done at the same time as EMG.
-Both tests help detect the presence, location,
+It's often done during the same visit as the EMG.
+Both tests help find diseases that

 Why might I need an EMG?

-EMG is often used along with nerve conduction velocity (NCV) to tell the difference
+EMG is often used along with NCS to tell whether you have a muscle problem or a nerve

 EMG may be done to find the cause of symptoms, such as muscle weakness, deformity,

-EMG may be used to evaluate many problems or disorders, including:
+EMG may be used to test for many problems, such as: